-AeroPoints are currently out of stock.
-We anticipate new AeroPoints to be available for sale in 2021.
-If you would like to secure some AeroPoints, we are accepting pre-orders.
-Get in touch with the team to place your order.
+AeroPoints are currently in stock and ship following a 48-hour processing period.
+Shipping times do vary based upon your location.
+If you would like to order some AeroPoints, please get in touch with the team to place your order.

 What area can I cover with a set of AeroPoints?

 A set of 10 AeroPoints will deliver accurate results on areas up to 180 acres (80 hectares).
 Even for the smallest surveys, such as a single building, we still recommend putting out all of your AeroPoints—it’s easy to do, and gives you the ability to verify accuracy and avoid accidental movement or obstruction that could ruin your survey.

 We recommend two sets of AeroPoints (20 total) for high accuracy on areas up to 360 acres (145 hectares).

 How long do AeroPoints need to be running to get good accuracy?

 If you’re using the latest model of AeroPoints (AeroPoints 2), the minimum capture time is 10 minutes.

 For customers using the older generation of AeroPoints, we recommend they stay active for at least 45 minutes to record enough positioning data sets to be survey-grade accurate.

 If you’re using a mixed fleet of AeroPoint 1s and 2s, you should follow the 45-minute guideline to achieve the best results.